How it works

 Here are some examples of how you could add framing to questions:

 This goes for all survey questions—limit yourself to one topic per question.
 Adding additional topics will confuse respondents.
-They won’t know which aspect to focus on and you’ll get unfocused responses.
+They won’t know which aspect to focus on and you’ll get unfocused, unhelpful responses.

-It’ll also make your analysis a whole lot easier!
+It’ll also make your analysis a whole lot easier if you focus on one topic per question!

 For the same reason, you should keep like and dislike questions separate (e.g. don’t ask: What do you like and dislike about…?).

 You want to add structure and clarity to your questions, helping respondents fully understand what you want them to think about.
-A good way to do this is to chunk them down to questions and talking points.
+A good way to do this is to break them down to questions and talking points/prompts.

 Here’s an example: